trimstray/the-practical-linux-hardening-guide/README.md

 Configuring your systems in compliance eliminate the most common security fails/bugs.
 For example, CIS has been shown to eliminate 80-95% of known security vulnerabilities.

-On the other hand e.g. STIG itself is just a complicated (for newbies difficult to implement) check-list.
+On the other hand these standards are complicated (for newbies difficult to implement) check-list.
 In my opinion ideally, real world implementation is automated via something like OpenSCAP.

   > You should use a rational approach because more is not better.
 Each environment is different so security rules should all work in theory, but sometimes it not works as well.